-Though previous research only centred on the comparative NTO abundance between transgenic and non-transgenic plots, the present study further analyzed the possible evolutionary dynamics of the transgenic PBR cowpea by carrying out a dissimilarity index analysis.
-The results show that there was a gradual change in the species composition of both transgenic fields and non-transgenic fields, and this change increased with time.
-For instance, the number of species present during CW 2 of the study increased compared to CW 1.
+350 structure of the organisms remained intact during a three-year field monitoring of the 351 potential impacts of Cry1F events expressed in a maize hybrid on NTOs.
+352 Though previous research only centred on the comparative NTO abundance between 353 transgenic and non-transgenic plots, the present study further analyzed the possible 354 evolutionary dynamics of the transgenic PBR cowpea by carrying out a dissimilarity index 355 analysis.
+The results show that there was a gradual change in the species composition of 356 both transgenic fields and non-transgenic fields, and this change increased with time.
+For 357 instance, the number of species present during CW 2 of the study increased compared to 358 CW 1.
 A similar occurrence was also observed when CW 3 was compared with CW 2.

-The Bray-Curtis Dissimilarity Index analysis showed an index of 0.2, suggesting that the evolutionary dynamic for transgenic and non-transgenic crops was significantly similar.
-Similar studies conducted by Guo et al. (2014) also recorded a similar evolutionary dynamic between non-transgenic and transgenic maize expressing CryIAc event.
-The potential toxicity of PBR cowpea can also be assessed by monitoring and evaluating the exposure of the various species' different life stages to cowpea in the ecosystem (Devos et al., 2012).

-The assessment of the different nutritional guilds of organisms identified in this study shows a rich representation of the herbivores, parasitoids, and predators in all the ecological niches.
-Despite the high tendency of herbivores to have direct exposure to Cry proteins expressed in PBR cowpea when feeding on its crop residue and pollen (Devos et al., 2012; Romeis et al., 2008), a high population density was still recorded in the ecological niches of PBR cowpea compared to non-transgenic cowpea.
-The number of herbivore species present in the ecological niches of transgenic cowpea is higher than in the non-transgenic cowpea ecological niches but the same species type including Messor barbarus (Linnaeus, 1767), Alydus eurinus (Say, 1832); Romalea microptera (Beauvois, 1817), Euptoieta claudia (Cramer, 1775), Deudorix antalus (Hopffer, 1855), Scarabaeus satyrus (Fabricius, 1787), Atta cephalotes (Linnaeus, 1758), Dysdercus cingulatus (Fabricius, 1798), Junonia oenone (Linnaeus, 1758), Chorthippus biguttulus (Linnaeus, 1758) and Carausius morosus (Sinéty, 1901) were observed for all the ecological niches.
-This result is in line with findings from Wolfenbarger et al. (2008) who carried out a study on the potential impacts of transgenic crops on the functional guild of NTOs.

-A further critical analysis of the population density of the predator guild in both transgenic and non-transgenic fields revealed no significant difference.
-Assessing the population density of the predator guild can provide valid assertions on the extent of biological, as well as environmental safety of the transgenic crop since predators have multiple ways by which they come in contact with the Cry1Ab gene, including direct feeding on the pollen of the PBR cowpea, herbivores that have feed on PBR cowpea or via the surrounding soil in which the PBR cowpea is planted.
+359 The Bray Curtis Dissimilarity Index analysis showed an index of 0.2, suggesting that the 360 evolutionary dynamic for transgenic and non-transgenic crops was significantly similar.
+361 Similar studies conducted by Guo et al. (2014) also recorded a similar evolutionary dynamic 362 between non-transgenic and transgenic maize expressing CrylAc event.
+The potential 363 toxicity of PBR cowpea can also be assessed by monitoring and evaluating the exposure of 364 the various species' different life stages to cowpea in the ecosystem (Devos et al., 2012).
+365 The assessment of the different nutritional guilds of organisms identified in this study shows 366 a rich representation of the herbivores, parasitoids, and predators in all the ecological 367 niches.
+Despite the high tendency of herbivores to have direct exposure to Cry proteins 368 expressed in PBR cowpea when feeding on its crop residue and pollen (Devos et al., 2012; 369 Romeis et al., 2008), a high population density was still recorded in the ecological niches of 370 PBR cowpea compared to non-transgenic cowpea.
+The number of herbivore species present 371 in the ecological niches of transgenic cowpea is higher than in the non-transgenic cowpea 372 ecological niches but the same species type including Messor barbarus (Linnaeus, 1767), 373 Alydus eurinus (Say, 1832); Romalea microptera (Beauvois, 1817), Euptoieta claudia 374 (Cramer, 1775), Deudorix antalus (Hopffer, 1855), Scarabaeus satyrus (Fabricius, 1787), Atta 375 cephalotes (Linnaeus, 1758), Dysdercus cingulatus (Fabricius, 1798), Junonia oenone 376 (Linnaeus, 1758), Chorthippus biguttulus (Linnaeus, 1758) and Carausius morosus (Sinéty, 377 1901) were observed for all the ecological niches.
+This result is in line with findings from 378 Wolfenbarger et al. (2008) who carried out a study on the potential impacts of transgenic 379 crops on the functional guild of NTOs.
+380 A further critical analysis of the population density of the predator guild in both transgenic 381 and non-transgenic fields revealed no significant difference.
+Assessing the population 382 density of the predator guild can provide valid assertions on the extent of biological, as well 383 as environmental safety of the transgenic crop since predators have multiple ways by which 384 they come in contact with the Cry1Ab gene, including direct feeding on the pollen of the higher than in the non-transgenic cowpea ecological niches though both had the same species type, including Chilocorus stigma (Say, 1832), Odontoponera transversa (Smith, community structure of the NTOs.
+Higgins et al. (2009) also showed that the community the PBR Cowpea is planted.